Lawmakers should reject latest proposal for more

 In support of a new business subsidy program, Business Leaders for Michigan writes, “Michigan can no longer afford to be the only state besides Alaska with a corporate income tax – without a program to attract large projects.”
 But this misleading, because Michigan has dozens of programs that deliver select favors to certain businesses.

 And CRC’s report isn’t all-inclusive.
 It doesn’t include the Michigan Business Development Program or the Community Revitalization Program that will cost taxpayers $101.5 million this year.
-Gov. Snyder called for $14 million more for these programs in his budget for next year.
-The MBDP alone has offered over $300 million in taxpayer money to select businesses since its inception in 2012.
+Gov. Rick Snyder called for $14 million more for these programs in his budget for next year.
+The development program alone has offered over $300 million in taxpayer money to select businesses since its inception in 2012.

 Based on their historical performance, these programs are more about press releases than jobs.
 Plus, they invite corruption and do not justify their costs.
 Lawmakers should stop creating new, similar programs.

-BLM also writes in their blog that the state needs “a simple but potent tax incentive that’s transparent [and] doesn’t pick winners and losers ...
+The business leaders also write in their blog that the state needs “a simple but potent tax incentive that’s transparent [and] doesn’t pick winners and losers. ...
 One that will help grow our communities and grow our families’ paychecks.”